About the Honors Program

 The senior critical thesis explores a topic – ordinarily dealing with English and American texts (this may not be the case for joint concentrators) – which may be defined in a variety of ways: by author, work, genre, theme, theoretical issue, or historical period.
 The project must be of sufficient originality and interest to merit about ten months of research and writing and should demonstrate knowledge of the criticism written on the subject, from periodicals as well as books.
 Scrupulous citation of sources must be observed.
 The thesis should normally be divided into two or three essay-length chapters, with an introduction or a conclusion, and must include a bibliography.
 We expect the senior thesis to consist of original work that has not previously been submitted for grading.
 A partial exception is made for creative theses that build substantially on earlier work.

 Research for the thesis often begins at the end of the second term of junior year or during the summer.
 A substantial annotated bibliography and optional thesis prospectus (for critical thesis writers only) is due to the undergraduate program office the first week in October in the senior year (see below).
 Critical thesis writers therefore are strongly encouraged, immediately upon returning to campus, to schedule regular meeting times with thesis advisers.
 In early December students must submit at least twenty pages of the thesis to their advisers; failure to do so will result in being dropped from the senior tutorial.
 Thesis writers are strongly advised, however, to complete, by the end of the first term, a draft of the entire thesis, which may then be refined, in consultation with the supervisor, in the five weeks of the spring term leading up to the thesis deadline.
 Because of the complex procedures necessary for grading theses and determining levels of honors, no exceptions to this deadline will be made.

-Read our Senior Thesis Guide for guidelines and tips for thesis writers and advisers.
+Read our Senior Thesis Guidelines for guidelines and tips for thesis writers and advisers.

 The Senior Creative Writing Thesis